Arkansas-River-Valley-16.9 background image gradient

 In the past, water transfers between agriculture and municipalities primarily involved purchasing farms and transferring the associated water rights to the city.
-Today, we balance municipal needs with farmers' needs through partnerships to share the water and preserve the economics of the farm.
-These partnerships range from storage cooperation to investments in more water-efficient pivot irrigation.
+Today, we balance municipal needs with farmers' needs through partnerships to share water to benefit both rural and urban economies.
+These partnerships range from storage cooperation to investments in more water-efficient pivot irrigation on farms.

 • Emphasizes collaboration rather than competition for water.
 Both partners benefit.